 Everything you need to know about the sift and online assessment process, with links to the candidate guidance.

-We're transitioning to the competency and values framework (2024).
+The national sift assessments are transitioning to the competency and values framework (2024).

-From the 24th of September 2024, the online assessment process will have fully transitioned to the competency and values framework 2024 version .
-The competencies and values assessed within each exercise can be found in the candidate guide on this webpage and you should use this version to prepare for your assessment.
+From the 10 March 2025, the national sift assessment will have transitioned to the 2024 version of the CVF.
+The competencies and values assessed within each exercise can be found in the new national sift candidate guidance and you should use this version of the guidance to prepare for your assessment.

 After you've applied to join a force, you will complete a sift followed by the online assessment process.
 This process includes a series of exercises that test the key competencies and values that are important for the role of police constable.